Guidelines for the Use of Psychometric Assessments with People with Disabilities (UK Edition)

 Candidates with a motor impairment

-A number of adjustments may need to be made when testing candidates with a motor impairment:
+Some adjustments may need to be made when testing candidates with a motor impairment:

-- Desks, tables, chairs and other equipment should be at a suitable height, or adjustable.
+- Desks, tables, chairs, and other equipment should be at a suitable height, or adjustable.

-- Candidates may need to bring along software, computers, or specialist equipment which should be accommodated (eg by providing sufficient space, power points, time for setup etc).
+- Candidates may need to bring along software, computers, or specialist equipment which should be accommodated (e.g., by providing sufficient space, power points, time for setup etc.).

 - Alternative methods may be needed to notate the answers to questions; candidates may be unable to fill in an answer circle on an answer sheet, and it is unlikely that this ability is related to the skill or attribute the test is measuring.
-Notating answers may involve specialised equipment or the use of an amanuensis; in either case, more time may need to be allowed for the test.
+Notating answers might involve specialized equipment or the use of an amanuensis; in either case, more time may need to be allowed for the test.

 - Longer breaks may need to be allowed between tests, or breaks allowed for during longer exercises (such as personality questionnaires or in-trays).